Ansible project 3.0

 After this date only changes blocking a release are accepted.
 Accepted changes require creating a new rc and may slip the final release date.

 Collections will only be updated to a new version if a blocker is approved.
 Collection owners should discuss any blockers at a community meeting (before this freeze) to decide whether to bump the version of the collection for a fix.
 See the Community meeting agenda.

 Breaking changes may be introduced in Ansible 3.0.0, although we encourage collection owners to use deprecation periods that will show up in at least one Ansible release before the breaking change happens.

 Ansible 3.x.x minor releases will occur approximately every three weeks if changes to collections have been made or if it is deemed necessary to force an upgrade to a later ansible-base-2.10.x.
 Ansible 3.x.x minor releases may contain new features but not backwards incompatibilities.
 In practice, this means we will include new collection versions where either the patch or the minor version number has changed but not when the major number has changed.
 For example, if Ansible-3.0.0 ships with community-crypto-2.1.0; Ansible-3.1.0 may ship with community-crypto-2.2.0 but would not ship with community-crypto-3.0.0).

-For more information, reach out on a mailing list or an IRC channel - see Communicating for more details.
+For more information, reach out on a mailing list or a chat channel - see Communicating for more details.